jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 1. 📚 Optimization/Quantisation iterations.
 1. 📚 Development of a UI with overlayed information.
 1. ✍️ Write the final documentation of the project.
-1. ✉️ Submit the project to Elektor's competition. :grinning:
+1. ✉️ Submit the project to Elektor's competition.